 Governors State University and the Department of Nursing comply with the Americans with Disabilities Act of 1992 and with Section 504 of the Rehabilitation Act of 1973 and other federal and state legislation.
-Inquiries about assistance to meet special needs should be directed to the Academic Resource Center, through which appropriate academic and service areas will be notified.
+Inquiries about assistance to meet special needs should be directed to the Division of Student Development, through which appropriate academic and service areas will be notified.
 Provision of such assistance will be based upon the individual student's need to have equal access to the learning environment.
-If r e q u e s t s for auxiliary aids, academic adjustments, or other special services necessitate a modification of a c a d e m i c standards or create undue hardship on the university or the Department of Nursing, the requests may be denied.
+The Department of Nursing maintains core performance standards and has a functional abilities worksheet to assist the student and advisor in determining if accommodations are appropriate.
+If requests for auxiliary aids, academic adjustments, or other special services necessitate a modification of academic standards or create undue hardship on the university or the Department of Nursing, the requests may be denied.

-Students, who have a disability or special needs and require accommodation in order to have equal access to the course, must register with the designated Director/staff member in Disability Services 708-235-3968 or 3-mail ASSD@govst.edu.
-The room is located in the Student Success Commons B1215.
+Students, who have a disability or special needs and require accommodation in order to have equal access to the course, must register with the designated staff member in the Division of Student Development.
+Please call 708/534-4090 and ask for the Coordinator of Disability Services.
 Students will be required to provide documentation of any disability when an accommodation is requested.